Megève: Notable people

+Albert II, Prince of Monaco, was named an honorary citizen of Megève.

 Media

 Megève is the ski resort featured in the beginning of the 1963 film Charade, where Audrey Hepburn's Regina Lampert meets Cary Grant's character.
 It is also the title of one of the tracks by composer Henry Mancini on the film's soundtrack.

 Megève was one of four World Cup venues in the Alps featured in the 1969 film Downhill Racer, starring Robert Redford and Gene Hackman.